JonasGredig/codingchallenge/README.md

 Input Validation was not implemented

 ### Add Business Logic Layer
-At the moment there is not that much business logic, but it would make sense to add a layer between controller and model to separate the business logic.
-E.g. this code snipped from DataController.getData() would go into the business logic layer:
+At the moment there is not that much business logic, but it would make sense to add a layer between controller and model to separate the business logic e.g. this code snipped from DataController.getData() would go into the business logic layer:
 ```java
 //create Filter Critera
 Dialog dialog = new Dialog();